dreamgrove/dreamgrove/content/feral/compendium.md

 For M+ you should always use 2x [Blue Silken Lining](https://www.wowhead.com/ptr-2/item=193946/blue-silken-lining) on either Wrist, Neck, or Back.

-For Raid you should do the same, but try prioritise Wrist or Neck so you still have the option for [Sark Cloak](https://www.wowhead.com/item=204465/voice-of-the-silent-star?bonus=4795&class=11&ilvl=535&spec=103).
+For Raid you should also craft 2x BSL, but try prioritise Wrist or Neck so you still have the option for [Sark Cloak](https://www.wowhead.com/item=204465/voice-of-the-silent-star?bonus=4795&class=11&ilvl=535&spec=103) later on.

 If your uptime is poor on certain fights (e.g. Council of Dreams or Fyrakk), [Shadowflame-Tempered Armor Patch](https://www.wowhead.com/ptr-2/item=204710/shadowflame-tempered-armor-patch) is the alternative raid embellishment that you can craft on Wrist or Back.

 Never use any embellishment besides these two in Season 4.

 Do NOT craft on Rings, as we will be able to access [Seal of Filial Duty](https://www.wowhead.com/item=195526/seal-of-filial-duty?bonus=4795:1808&ilvl=535&spec=103) and [Seal of Diurna's Chosen](https://www.wowhead.com/item=195480/seal-of-diurnas-chosen?bonus=4795:1808&ilvl=528&spec=103).

-[Blue Silken Lining](https://www.wowhead.com/ptr-2/item=193946/blue-silken-lining) (BSL) is generally the best embellishment for Feral Druid in season 4, with BSL granting you {{< spell 77493 "Mastery" >}} while your health is above 90%.
-This is particularly valuable as you can generally expect very high uptime for your first set of cooldowns, where you will usually not be taking much damage at all. {{< spell 391528  "Nature's Vigil" >}}, {{< spell 391528  "Convoke the Spirits" >}} and any Leech you might have will provide additional healing during your cooldowns, further facilitating [BSL](https://www.wowhead.com/ptr-2/item=193946/blue-silken-lining) uptime.
-Lastly, free {{<spell 8936 "Regrowth's">}} from {{< spell 16974 "Predatory Swiftness" >}} procs can be leveraged when you're low on energy/out of range.
-Don't overthink or stress [BSL](https://www.wowhead.com/ptr-2/item=193946/blue-silken-lining) uptime too much however, as doing so will likely lead to a dps loss.

-[BSL](https://www.wowhead.com/ptr-2/item=193946/blue-silken-lining) is particularly notable in multi-target/AOE or when being buffed by Augmentation Evokers compared to damage-proc embelishments such as [Shadowflame-Tempered Armor Patch](https://www.wowhead.com/ptr-2/item=204710/shadowflame-tempered-armor-patch) or [Toxic Thorn Footwraps](https://www.wowhead.com/item=193452/toxic-thorn-footwraps).
-And due to uptime generally being higher during cds, [BSL](https://www.wowhead.com/ptr-2/item=193946/blue-silken-lining) is often the burstier option as well.

 See: BSL analysis for Feral: https://youtu.be/JLnEaOndrsw?t=135